 Expectations: Part 2 – Labor and Delivery

 I think labor is one of the scariest experiences for women.
-We grow up hearing horror stories from our mothers, grandmothers, aunts and various family friends about labor and its after effects.
-It becomes ingrained in our mind that labor will be full of pain and suffering and we fear it.
+We grow up hearing horror stories from our mothers, grandmothers, aunts, and various family friends about labor and its after effects.
+It becomes ingrained in our mind that labor will be full of pain and suffering, and we fear it.
 That fear only grows as our pregnancy progresses.
 Taking childbirth classes may help alleviate your fear or it may deepen it.
 All depends on how you take in the information.
+But one thing remains the same – you expect that labor is going to hurt, A Lot!

 So how can we manage our labor expectations?
 Let’s start by being honest: Labor hurts!
+There’s no going around it.
 The intensity of the pain, however, depends on so many different factors that it’s impossible to predict how much.
 The baby’s size, position, your personal pain tolerance level, your comfort during labor, all play a role.
+But what’s even more important is not the level of pain, but how you respond to it.
+Many women are surprised by the amount of pain they can handle during childbirth.
+It’s a force, filled with hormonal floods that gives you almost superhuman powers.

 Pain Relief During Labor

-But I will caution that epidurals work differently on different people and complete and total pain control may not be possible.
-While I know friends for who the epidural knocked out any sensation below their waist, I personally experienced symptom relief only for contractions and felt the pushing and crowning stage a bit more than I would have liked.
+But I will caution that epidurals work differently on different people, and complete and total pain control may not be possible.
+While I know friends for who the epidural knocked out any sensation below their waist, my personal experience was quite different.
+I experienced symptom relief only for contractions, and felt the pushing and crowning stage a bit more than I would have liked.
 While it was painful, it allowed me to get close to the natural birth that I desired.

-You also need to remember that there are points when it’s too early and too late to get an epidural.
+You also need to remember that there are points when it’s too early or too late to get an epidural.
 So don’t count on having an epidural the moment your contractions set in.
-And while that may sound like a great option that will eliminate pain, it’s also an option that will stall out your labor and may very well result in a C-Section.
+And while that may sound like a great option that will eliminate pain, it’s also an option that will stall out your labor, and may very well result in a C-Section.

 And if you’d like to find out more in-depth information about epidurals, Sarah Reck, MD has a series of posts regarding epidurals.

 Women also tend to create a lot of expectations surrounding a birth plan.
 You will hear some very strong reasons for and against it.
 I’m personally very pro creating a birth plan, with one caveat: do not get disappointed if it needs to be changed.
 It’s OK.
-Part of labor, and parenting as whole, is that your best laid out plans can be derailed in a matter of seconds.
+Think of your labor as an outline.
+You have your ideas laid out in a simple and straightforward way, but once you start writing, you may end up in a totally different place.
+And there is nothing wrong with that.
+Part of labor, and parenting as a whole, is that your best laid out plans can be derailed in a matter of seconds.
 And not only is there nothing wrong with that, but it also does not invalidate the effort you put into creating a birth plan.

 As my doula explained, the reason to have a birth plan is to let the hospital staff know your wishes.
 This way they have a better sense what type of nurse to pair you with and what type of interventions you are ok with.
 It simplifies communication at a time where you want things conveyed swiftly and concisely.
 I used a visual birth plan from Mama Natural and it was great.
 Super simple to create and my doctor loved it because it’s in picture form.
 So no long drawn out memoirs.